Site icon Circuit Ideas for You

 Seven Segment Display Circuit: Datasheet, Pinouts And Working

-By ON/OFF LED show number 0 to 9.
+7-segment display show numbers 0 to 9.

 Diagram with Pinouts: